-My JustBoom Zero board is not playing despite all the software is properly configured
+My JustBoom Zero board is not playing despite all the software being properly configured

-The JustBoom Zero boards can be used with stackers or installed directly on the Raspberry Pi Zero.
-Some stackers and some 2x20 male headers on the market though are too thin or too short to provide good contact with the board.
+The JustBoom Zero boards can be used with stacking headers or installed directly on the Raspberry Pi Zero.
+Some stacking headers and some 2x20 male headers on the market though are too thin or too short to provide good contact with the board.

-If you are using stackers make sure that the pins are squared and are at least 0.6mm in width.
+If you are using stacking headers make sure that the pins are squared and are at least 0.6mm in width.
 If you are soldering the 2x20 male header on the Raspberry Pi Zero make sure that the pins are 0.6mm in width and 6mm in usable height.